Add or Edit a Source Using One of the Available Connectors

 Add or Edit a Gmail (Personal) Source

 Members of the Administrators and Content Managers built-in groups can add the content of a Gmail mailbox to a Coveo Cloud organization.
 Coveo Cloud indexes Gmail messages and attached files to make them searchable only by the source creator.
-Google Contacts are not indexed.
+Google Contacts aren’t indexed.
 By default, a Gmail source starts a refresh every hour to index Gmail file changes (additions, modifications, or deletions).

 When you create the source, you authorize the Coveo organization to read your Google account using OAuth 2.0, a protocol that authorizes access without giving your password.